Staying Alive (1983 film): Plot

 Tony decides to take a shot at replacing Butler, the male lead of Satan's Alley, and requests Jackie to help him practice the number.
 Laura is disgusted when Tony succeeds and openly displays her resentment at having to partner him in the show.
 They cannot hide their chemistry on stage, though, which pleases the show's director Jesse.

 Satan's Alley sells out, and the cast takes the stage to a standing-room-only crowd.
 The first act is a success despite Tony's disregard for the script when he kisses Laura at the end of their number.
 Jesse blasts Tony backstage, telling him to take his personal war away from the production.
 Laura seems to offer a truce when she asks to see him after the show to "clear things up".
 Aware of her manipulative ways, Tony coldly tells her that he has other commitments, and Laura snidely responds that he lacks star quality.

 The second act is a dazzling display of dance and special effects, and Tony abandons the script near the end of the show.
 He hurls Laura away and gives way to his frustration in a solo dance.
 He then holds out his hand to Laura with a command to jump, and she leaps in his arms for a climactic finish to the show.
 Tony celebrates with his jubilant castmates and reconciles with Jackie.
 He leaves the theater and struts through Times Square.

 Cast

 Richie Sambora appeared in an uncredited role as a guitarist of the local band, in which Jackie and Carl also perform.
-Sylvester Stallone makes an uncredited cameo appearance as a man on the street, possibly Rocky Balboa, whom Tony bumps into.
+Sylvester Stallone makes an uncredited cameo appearance as a man on the street whom Tony bumps into.

 Some of the cast from Saturday Night Fever were to reprise their roles but ended up removed from the final cut: Donna Pescow appeared as Annette in the audience at Tony's Broadway debut, and Val Bisoglio appeared briefly as Frank Manero Sr. His scene was deleted, and the film instead vaguely implies that he has probably died.